iscas-system/Hydra/Readme.md

   // number_of_jobs: specify the range of the numbers of jobs.
 It must contain 2 integers that form a range.
 Each number will be fixed to a multiple of 10.
   // For example, the number of jobs will step up by 10 from 0 to 200 in this case.
 Max number of jobs is restricted to 400.
   "number_of_jobs": [0, 200],
-  // algorithms: specify the tested algorothms. hydra_alpha_1 stands for the parameter alpha is 1 second
+  // algorithms: specify the tested algorithms. hydra_alpha_1 stands for the parameter alpha is 1 second
   // hydra_alpha_0 is the pure heuristic version of hydra and hydra_alpha_5 is the default version of hydra.
   "algorithms": ["hydra_alpha_0", "hydra_alpha_1", "hydra_alpha_3", "hydra_alpha_5", "hydra_alpha_7", "hydra_alpha_9", "allox", "gavel", "chronus"]
 }
 ```
 This image contains `vim` which can be used to edit config.json directly in container runtime.

 Note: When the number of jobs is set large (300 ~ 400), the evaluation speed will be slow.

 ### step 4: execute hydra command
 `hydra /hydra/config.json` or `hydra` to evaluate in a default setting.

 ### step 5: check the results

 The experiments result output data is stored in `/hydra/reports/[name]-[datetime].json` in default.
 The output directory can be specified in `config.json`

 ## Cases